All about us

 3. Lower Key Stage Two

 Years 3 and 4 embark on their key stage two curriculum studies in core subjects and apply their reading, writing, mathematics and problem - solving skills through their studies of life in Ancient Greece and Rome, Early Islamic Civilisations and science projects such as rocks and fossils and magnets and electricity.
-The local area supports these studies with children making visits to Sutton Park, Sandwell Valley Park and Birmingham city centre.Year 3 3 swim at the local leisure centre.
+The local area supports these studies with children making visits to Sutton Park, Sandwell Valley Park and Birmingham city centre.Year 3 3 and 4 swim at the local leisure centre.
 The children run a school council and build on leadership skills through our citizenship project.

 4.Upper Key Stage 2